xpack-dev-tools/windows-build-tools-xpack/gnuarmeclipse/scripts/README.md

-The **build-build-tools-win-cross-linux.sh** is DEPRECATED, the new build script (using Docker) is now in gnuarmeclipse.se/scripts.
+The local scripts are DEPRECATED, the new build script (using Docker) is now in [gnuarmeclipse/build-scripts.git](https://github.com/gnuarmeclipse/build-scripts).